Research and evaluation

 Research program

-The proposed suite of research projects will highlight risks and find better ways the conditions and protocols of the Coastal IFOA can achieve their outcomes.
-Research questions that the program seeks to answer include:
+The proposed research projects will highlight risks and find better ways the conditions and protocols of the Coastal IFOA can achieve their outcomes.

 At the 2022 Coastal IFOA annual health check, parties agreed to develop an evidence base to objectively assess the impact of injuries to retained trees during forestry operations.
 Currently there is no agreed understanding of the type and level of injuries that retained trees can sustain above which they are unable to provide the ecological function for which they were retained.